salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 # flags.force-delete.description

-When set, all applications created from this template will also be deleted.
-This is a destructive operation that cannot be undone.
-Use with caution as it will permanently remove both the template and all associated applications from your org.
+When set, all apps created from this template are also deleted.
+This is a destructive operation that can't be undone.
+Use with caution as it permanently removes both the template and all associated apps from your org.

 # flags.decouple.summary